n0vva/n0vva/README.md

-Hello, i am novva I like to code and more.
+Hello, we are n0vva we like to code and more.

-Contact me on discord novva#0567 or insta fucknovva.
+Contact the owner on discord novva#0567 or insta fucknovva.